19061287han/typoblog/_posts/2021-10-26-playtime-publications.md

 layout: post
 title: Playtime Publications
 date: 2021-10-26T16:33:09.852Z
+image: ../uploads/fullsizerender.jpg
 title_color: "#ffffff"
 comments: false
 ---
-Children’s magazines are a time machine of nostalgia for older generations and they continue to thrive now, even with the ever-developing iPad and tablet generations of kids.
-As a young child the incentive of brightly coloured flip books of creativity was enticing to say the least.
+**Children’s magazines are a time machine of nostalgia for older generations and they continue to thrive now, even with the ever-developing iPad and tablet generations of kids.
+As a young child the incentive of brightly coloured flip books of creativity was enticing to say the least.**

 Thematically, children’s magazines prove to be heavily colourful and almost chaotic in their layout choices, with an abundance of overlapping sections and foreground sticker icons and action symbols - i.e. speech bubbles and exciting shape boarders.
 This abundance of disarray is what adheres to the gratifications of the young demographic - they are less likely to want an informational magazine and instead are on the look out for magazines with entertainment purposes.
 There tends to be less of a cohesive colour scheme with children’s magazines as it is unlikely that the readers are to be critical of the thematics of the publication than say their parents would be.
 This means that colour is utilised in a different way to that of magazines for older generations; it is instead used as an eye-catcher for those with a shorter attention span.

 When it comes to colour schemes for children’s magazines it can go one of two ways:

 1. Bright and disordered in order to catch the eye of children who (even when young) have the ability to associate bold colours with simple emotions of joy and creativity.
 2. Themed and simple in order to be straight forward to understand at a young age, i.e. stereotypical gendered colours used on “gendered” magazines.

 There is an obvious issue that arises with the second option in that simplicity may not gratify a child’s mind and so they won’t gravitate towards that publication.
 Also by introducing so-called  gendered colours at a young age, it reinforces the gender stereotypes that come with them - which as a society we want to move past - as the youngest levels of development in a child’s mind is where their ideals and mentality starts to shape.